RoboJackets/robocup-software/docs/src/getting_started/index.rst

    make perf

+(This step will take upwards of 15 minutes on a VM.)

 Afterwards, we need to source our local setup.
 Run the following in the **robocup-software** directory:

 .. code-block:: bash